symfony/symfony-docs/service_container.rst

 a new ``MessageGenerator`` object and returns it.
 If you never ask for the ``app.message_generator`` service during a request, it's *never* constructed, saving you memory and increasing the speed of your app.
-This also means that there's almost no performance hit for defining a lot of services.
+This also means that there's almost no performance overhead for defining a lot of services.

 As a bonus, the ``app.message_generator`` service is only created *once*: the same instance is returned each time you ask for it.